-study uses Art-Based Research (ABR), in which art is the basis of inquiry.
-Art-Based Research can be defined as “the systematic use of the artistic process, the actual making of artistic expressions in all of the different forms of the arts, as a primary way of understanding and examining experience by both researchers and the people that they involve in their studies” (McNiff, 2008 .
+My study uses Art-Based Research (ABR), in which art is the basis of inquiry.
+Art-Based Research can be defined as “the systematic use of the artistic process, the actual making of artistic expressions in all of the different forms of the arts, as a primary way of understanding and examining experience by both researchers and the people that they involve in their studies” (McNiff, 2008, p.
 29).
 ABR is used in investigations where art plays a significant role in research, but it cannot be used in every situation involving art and art therapy.
 Since artistic expression is essentially heuristic, introspective, and deeply personal, there needs to be a complementary focus in Art-Based Research on how the work can be of use to others and how it connects to practices in the discipline (McNiff, 2008).
 This method can be really inspiring for so many different research questions.
 ABR is unique and so necessary in the field of art therapy.
 This type of research is appropriate in this particular study because there are few studies published about art therapy, and even fewer about the “Zentangle” method.
 There is a myriad of different ways to conduct Art-Based Research.
 The most basic steps are: 1) Research, 2) Practice, and 3) Reflection.

 Research

-The first phase of Art-Based Research consists of finding articles to the research question: How does rt herapy and “Zentangle” reduce feelings of stress and anxiety?
-I first searched for scholarly articles and ABR studies using Wayne State University’s online ProQuest, Psych Articles and Psych Info; and I also utilized Google Scholar.
+The first phase of Art-Based Research consists of finding articles to inform the research question, which is: How does art therapy and “Zentangle” reduce feelings of stress and anxiety?
+I first searched for scholarly articles and ABR studies using Wayne State University’s online databases including ProQuest, Psych Articles and Psych Info; and I also utilized Google Scholar.
 Keywords included in the search were combinations of the following: art therapy, Zentangle, mindfulness, stress, anxiety, drawing, stress reduction, mandala, anxiety reduction, and meditation.
-From there, I narrowed the results down to just peer-reviewed scholarly articles, with full text available online.
+From there, I narrowed the results down to just peer-reviewed scholarly articles, with full texts available online.
 I did not place any time restrictions on the search, which produced articles from the past 11 years (2008-2019).
 From these research articles I chose the few that were the most relevant to my research question.
 I used articles that ranged from actual studies conducted to other Masters thesis papers.
 I also found a few different studies that used Art-Based Research specifically, in order to model my study off of one that was already published, in order to ensure that I had all of the correct parts in an order that made sense.

 Practice